 "Oh fuck," I said under my breath.
 "It's trash night."

 Fast forward to present-day, post-dinner-party, pre-owners'-return cold sweat dripping down my spastic lumbar spine, I started to loathe my decision making process for the millionth time.
 Just another manic Mondayyy!
-Er, Thursday—now what the fuck are you gonna do about this trash?
+Er, Thursday—now what are you gonna do about this trash?
 Nay, recycling. *Save the planet, y'all.*

 "Ask your new man to help you out," Mom offered.
 "Men love to be useful."

 "RIGHT" I screamed internally, a deranged, silent LOL spreading across my face as I imagined myself on the phone with my brand newly committed, super stressed man, inundated this week with crazy work demands on top of becoming an uncle just two days prior.
 "Babe, I know you got into the office at 7 this morning and probably won't be home til about 10PM and then will stay up till 1AM working before you go to bed and do it all over again, buuut do you think you could maybe drive half an hour to come HELP ME TAKE MY TRASH OUT?"

 El oh el is right.
 No way, José.
 I'd sooner do it myself.